cdg66/BUS_figures/README.md

 ## What is SHER-Bus?

  It's a serial bus design to aggregate to one to multiple differential pair many low speed serial bus found in modern electronics.
- As low speed serial bus examples are UART, SPI, I2C, CAN, PWM, PCM, etc.
+ As low speed serial bus examples are SPI, I2C, CAN, PWM, PCM, etc.

- This bus can also support more general usage like, humain-machine interface (keyboard), audio (I2S, SPDIF), low-resolution video (spi tft lcd), motor control (stepper), General Purpose Input Output (GPIO), etc.
+ This bus can also support more general usage like, humain-machine interface (keyboard), audio (I2S, SPDIF), low-resolution video (spi tft lcd), motor control (stepper), General purpose communication (like UART , JASON, protobuf, modbus) General Purpose Input Output (GPIO), etc.

 SHER-Bus is also great for general purpose communication between controller because of its simple and modular protocol.